samarpanB/loopback-next/docs/site/Life-cycle.md

 - Components

-  - A component can register life cycle observers
+  - A component itself can be a life cycle observer and it can also contribute life cycle observers

 - DataSources